...

 The Fellowship will take place over one year with monthly online meetings that include guest speakers.
 Fellows will be encouraged to set the agenda for and participate in mentoring cohorts in the second year to deepen mentoring and networking opportunities.

-Meetings are held monthly online on the last Thursday of each month at 18:00-19:00 EAT
+Meetings are held monthly, online, on the first Thursday of each month, from 17:00–18:00 EAT.

 There are no costs for Fellows.